azmu0520/js-savollari/README.md

 };
 ```

-In JavaScript `var`-declared variables and functions are `hoisted`.
+In JavaScript `var`-declared o'zgaruvchilar and functions are `hoisted`.
 Let us take function `hoisting` first.
 Basically, the JavaScript interpreter looks ahead to find all the variable declaration and hoists them to the top of the function where It is declared.
 For example:

 ```js
 foo(); // Here foo is still undefined